 Clarification regarding certain types of organizations

-In addition to the general requirements set out above, specific requirements and restrictions apply to the following business actors.
+In addition to the general criteria set out above, specific criteria and restrictions apply to the following business actors.

-Swedish research institutes that meet the requirements for an approved co-financing actor can participate as a co-financing business actor.
+Swedish research institutes that meet the criteria for can participate as a co-financing business actor.
 However, their share of the business sector’s total co-financing for a project may not exceed 25 percent.

 Innovation support organizations